Host Family FAQs

 A. Yes, your Director of International is required by Madison Christian School to visit with your student(s) in person the first month and continue to contact the student on a monthly basis, visiting him/her every other month in person at a minimum.
 Your Director of International will help support you with any questions or adjustment issues that you may have throughout the year.
 Madison Christian encourages you to reach out to your Director of International if you have any issues, big or small.

 Q. What happens if the placement doesn’t work out?

 A. The Madison Christian International team will work with you and your student to resolve any adjustment issues that your family or student may be experiencing.
 Our experience shows that most “problems” are a result of miscommunications, unrealistic expectations, or cultural misunderstandings.
 The majority of the time, misunderstandings can be resolved through mediation and open communication.The Madison Christian International team will conduct mediation and counseling with your family and your student as soon as an issue arises.
 If, after mediation and counseling, it is determined that the issues cannot be resolved, the Madison Christian International team will place the student with another MCS host family.
-A student may not change families without approval from the Homestay Director, as any new host family must be fully screened and vetted in compliance with Madison Christian School's international program regulations.
+A student may not change families without approval from the Director of International, as any new host family must be fully screened and vetted in compliance with Madison Christian School's international program regulations.

 Q. What happens if my student has behavioral or academic problems during his/her stay in my house?